 Professor Yasui's presentation is sponsored by the International Research Center for Japanese Studies (Nichibunken).

-The conference programme will be published on this website after the call for papers closes on 30 June 2017.
+The conference programme will be published on this website.

 8.30-1.00 Pre-conference Postgraduate Workshop